Laaleys

-Laaleys (Laalays) is a Village in south-central Sahil region in Somaliland.Its on the route from Berbera to sheikh,some 46km away before the climb into the Golis mountains.
+Laaleys (Laalays) is a village in south-central Sahil region in Somaliland.
+It is on the route from Berbera to Sheikh, 46km before the climb into the Golis mountains.

 History

 Laaleys appears in a book published in 1951 in England under the name "Lalis".

 In August 2021, the Government of Somaliland officially launched a major mineral exploration operation at Hudisa, Laalays and Lasadawo in Sahil region.

 In October 2022, the Minister of Agricultural Development of Somaliland visits Laaleys.